 “Life 3.0 Being Human in the Age of Artificial Intelligence” is the book written by Max Tegmark, which is not afraid to tackle the full spectrum of points of view or the most controversial topics: from superintelligence to the meaning of existence, to consciousness and to the ultimate limits that physics imposes on life in the cosmos.

 Max Tegmark, professor of Physics at MIT and President of the Future of Life Institute, wonders what advice to give to today’s children for future career or whether to fear a A.I. powered lethal weapons escalation.
 And he also puts the reader a million-dollar question: will Artificial Intelligence help life flourish like never or will it give us greater power than we can handle?

 Stephen Hawking, English mathematician and astrophysicist, who died in March 2018, shortly after this book release stated: “We all have to ask ourselves what we can do to reap the benefits of future artificial intelligence and avoid its risks.
 This is the most important conversation of our time and Tegmark’s book will help you take part”.

 The third book on artificial intelligence we suggest reading has been written by the Swedish philosopher Nick Bostrom: “Superintelligence: trends, dangers and strategies”.

 Far from being accused of luddism, Bostrom warns his readers, through a clear philosophical reasoning, on adverse side effects generated by superintelligences.

-And he talks with concern and apocalyptic approach: “The machines will only take a small step to take off exponentially, giving rise to superintelligences that for us will quickly become unreachable.
-At that point, our creatures could escape from our hands, not necessarily out of malice, but also as a side effect of their activity.
-They could come to destroy us or even destroy the whole world. “
+And he talks with concern and apocalyptic approach: The machines just need a small step further to take off exponentially, arising as “superintelligences” that will become unreachable for human mankind.
+At that point, our creation could slip away from our hands, not necessarily for pre-determined purpose, but for a side effect of their evolution.
+They could come to destroy us or even destroy the whole world.